2024 Jan 16 WindSync NYC 443 .jpg

 • Since winning the 2012 Concert Artists Guild Victor Elmaleh Competition and the 2016 Fischoff National Chamber Music Competition, WindSync has toured extensively both nationally and internationally, eliciting great reviews and quickly becoming fan favorites due to its intimate performance style.
 Frequent guests at chamber music series around North America, the quintet eliminates the "fourth wall" between artist and audience by often performing from memory, creating an immediate and intense connection.

-• Reaching over 5,000 students per year through its concerts for young people, WindSync's educational work includes tour stops at public schools and ongoing collaborations with the Sistema Ravinia and Houston Youth Symphony Coda social music programs.
-The quintet offers a popular Peter and the Wolf school assembly program for elementary students, and also conduct clinics in middle and high schools.
-Its outreach activities at the college- and university-level has included masterclasses at New World Symphony and Northwestern University, to name just a few, and the ensemble has served as ensemble-in-residence for Adelphi University and the Grand Teton Music Festival, among many others.
+• Reaching over 5,000 students per year through its concerts for young people, WindSync's educational work includes tour stops at public schools and ongoing collaboration with the Houston Youth Symphony Coda social music program.
+The quintet offers a popular Peter and the Wolf school assembly program for elementary students and also conducts clinics in middle and high schools.
+Its outreach activities at the college- and university-level has included masterclasses at New World Symphony, the Eastman School of Music, and Northwestern University, to name just a few, and the ensemble has been a resident ensemble for Grand Teton Music Festival and Madeline Island Chamber Music, among many others.

 Videos